 After successful completion of First Quarter Orientation, each student will be presented with a lab coat with the MTSA logo.
 Students are expected to wear this lab coat over their scrubs whenever they leave the operating room area at their clinical assignments.
 Students are responsible to keep this lab coat clean and in good condition.
-Students are expected to abide by MTSA's complete dress code policy (pages 87-88).
+Students are expected to abide by MTSA's complete <a href="mailto:dress.org/dr